 The Zaraki region of Soul Society in Bleach.
 When the Blood Knight comes from there and treats slicing up people and smelling like blood as everyday activities, that's because there's a really bad place.
 Makes one wonder how Hell would be...

-Mock Town from One Piece.
-Since the World Government only controls one Island there, the second half of the Grand Line, dubbed the "New World" controlled by the Four Pirate Emperors, it's safe to say it is.
+From One Piece, since the World Government only controls one Island there, the second half of the Grand Line, dubbed the "New World" controlled by the Four Pirate Emperors, is rather chaotic.

 Subverted in Princess Mononoke.
 When seen for the first time, the Ironworks are a bunch of grey roofs and tall smoking chimneys crowded together on a small hill surrounded by heavily barbed barricades inside the rotting stumps of a razed forest.
 But once Ashitaka gets inside, the steel workers are astonishingly well mannered and cheerful people who hold their equally charming director in very high regard.